SridharRamesh/HowSridharThinks/_math/CommasCollages.md

 This also has some relation to the idea that every internal category of the appropriate sort is actually represented by a quotient object.
 That is, given an object of objects and an object of morphisms, we can quotient the object of objects to get the appropriate object representing the internal category.

+***

 [TODO: Something to understand better about the (constrained as need be) two-sided fibration conditions.
 By virtue of being a comma category [or comma n-category for whatever n] in ANY ambient context, certain algebraic properties automatically are satisfied (call this being a two-sided fibration); conversely, in Cat specifically, any span satisfying these algebraic properties is the comma of its cocomma.
 This so far is fairly understandable; the comma of its cocomma in Cat is like the free completion into having the properties of a Hom-category of some concrete Cat, and the properties required to be a Hom-category of some concrete Cat are precisely the properties guaranteed by being a comma object in any ambient context, by how (n + 1)-categories are modeled on the properties of the particular concrete (n + 1)-category n-Cat.

-It's also the case that cocomma categories in ANY ambient context have the dual algebraic properties [they are cofibrations], since the Hom(-, X) functor will take cocommas to commas, and thus Hom(-, X) applied to any cocomma is always a fibration, and to be a cofibration is basically tautologically for Hom(-, X) applied to one to always a fibration [since abstract limits/colimits are defined by how representable functors take them to concrete limits].
+It's also the case that cocomma categories in ANY ambient context have the dual algebraic properties [they are cofibrations], since a cocomma internal to context $$K$$ is just a comma internal to context $$K^{\operatorname{op}}$$.

 However, what's left unexplained is this: In Cat, any cospan which is a cofibration is the cocomma of its comma.
 Why is this?!
 This property is dual to how any span which is a fibration is the comma of its cocomma, but the duality is surprising.
+[Added later: Is this really what I meant?
+Or did I only mean that discrete fibrations and codiscrete cofibrations are the (co)commas of their (co)commas?
+Because that's the true statement in Cat; the commas are the discrete fibrations and the cocommas are the codiscrete cofibrations.
+This must be what I meant above by "constrained as need be"; that I am talking about fibrations and cofibrations as automatically implicitly constrained by certain dimensionality presumptions.]

 Perhaps what it is is that, in Cat, every square where the span is a fibration and the cospan is a cofibration is automatically a comma/cocomma square?

 Also, I'm not sure if it's actually true in n-Cat in general that every cofibration is the cocomma of its comma; I just know this is the case for codiscrete cofibrations in Cat.
 If this isn't true in general, then the mystery lessens.
 In fact, I think this is the entire answer: a cospan is a cofibration just in case it is a gamut (a category with a functor into \* -> \* -> \*), while it is codiscrete just in case it is a collage (the preimage of the middle * is empty).
 Discreteness of a span is a red herring that only seems to mirror the relevant codiscreteness condition on cofibrations when we are concerned about low Set-valued bifunctors rather than Cat-valued bifunctors more generally (i.e., a low n coincidence).

 In fact, even codiscreteness is a convoluted way of looking at things.
-The appropriate condition telling us which cospans are collages/cocommas is that we have a functor into the arrow category, whose primages at the objects are the corners of the cospan.]
+The appropriate condition telling us which cospans are collages/cocommas is that we have a functor into the arrow category, whose preimages at the objects are the corners of the cospan.]

 [TODO: Actually, for n-categories, I'm not sure the comma construction is the right way to extract Hom-categories from the collage, and similarly therefore the cocomma may not be right.
 Consider that a natural transformation between two functors from \*->\* into C does not give a non-invertible 2-cell in C. See https://nforum.ncatlab.org/discussion/3533/extracting-homcategories-as-limits/]